RihardsJ/prime-multiplication-table/README.md

 ## Performance & Known issues

-    Does not perform well with N > 10000000 values
+    Does not perform well with N > 10000000 values - testing Does not perform well with N > 10000 values - browser

 ## References